 Benefits of Using Interlocking Brick Around the Pool

-There are a number of reasons why interlocking brick is the ideal material for a pool deck, beyond their attractive appearance.
+There are a number of reasons why interlocking brick, and coping is the ideal material for a pool deck, beyond their attractive appearance.

 Having an interlocking surface provides much better natural drainage, when compared to a standard poured concrete surface, meaning there won’t be an overflow of runoff to the surrounding lawn.
 Often poured concrete pool decks have an area that surrounds them where grass appears sparse or muddy- interlocking eliminates this issue.